 Borrowers who don’t have all their closing costs paid for by the seller or otherwise need cash to close the loan will need to prove they have adequate assets.
 Two months bank statements will be required.
 There’s also a requirement that the borrower can’t have enough liquid assets to put 20% down on a home.
 A borrower with enough assets to qualify for a conventional loan will not qualify for a USDA RD mortgage.

 Most lenders and banks will want to see a min 620 credit score for qualifying.
 It’s important to remember, a 620 score does not guarantee loan approval.
 There are also additional requirements in place for any applicant(s) that have had a past bankruptcy, short sale, foreclosures, etc.

 USDA Mortgage Source is Florida’s local USDA loan leader, serving you 7 days a week!
-Questions? just submit the short Info Request Form on the right side of this page for fast service.
-Mobile users can find the Info Request Form here.
+Questions? just submit the short Info Request Form on this page for fast service.
 You can also contact us at 7 days a week at ph: 800-743-7556

 Serving all of Florida including Lake, Seminole, Orange County – Astor, Bassville Park, Clermont, Eustis, Forest Hills, Fruitland Park, Grand Island, Groveland, Howey-In-The-Hills, Lady Lake, Leesburg, Mascotte, Minneola, Montverde, Mount Dora, Mount Plymouth, Sorrento, Tavares, Umatilla, Orlando, Winter Garden, Lake County USDA Loan Guide